whg-training/whg-training-resources/docs/bioinformatics/401_command_line/appendices/where_are_the_commands.md

 sidebar_position: 5
 ---

-# Where is a command?
+# Where are the commands?

 A 'command' is usually just a program on the filesystem somewhere.
 A few commands, however are built-in to the command line.